Discover Omnia

 Please also check out the analytics capabilities within Omnia using this link

-Frequently Asked Questions About Measuring Intranet Impact
+Frequently Asked Questions About Measuring Intranet Analytics and Impact

-What is intranet analytics and why does it matter?
+What is intranet analytics and metrics and why does it matter?

 Intranet analytics refers to the practice of tracking and analyzing how employees interact with your intranet.
 It includes monitoring user behavior, content engagement, search activity, and system performance.
 This data is essential for making informed improvements, aligning the intranet with business goals, and ensuring the platform remains relevant and effective over time.